jacekkopecky/living-meta-analysis/test/README.md

 Run the tests, check that the screenshots are OK and no other tests broke, then you can accept the new screenshots.

+**Screenshotting quirks:**

+- If you want to screenshot an element that fits entirely on a screen, just set that as the capture element.
+- If you want the whole page, use `body`
+- If you want just the current screen, use `#testing-screenshot-element` which is an empty element that covers the entire viewport.

 **Note that Gemini-GUI needs restarting when you change tests.**